-Wealthy Affiliate’s recipe for building a full-time income online with affiliate marketing is comprised of 4 simple steps…
+Wealthy Affiliate’s recipe for building a successful affiliate marketing business is comprised of 4 simple steps…

 Then, you get your website up and running.

-After that, you utilize several techniques and practices to attract people to your website.
+After that, you start employing techniques towards attracting people to your website.

 Who is Wealthy Affiliate for?